 Further, Hedlund (2017) and Perez-Richet and Skreta (2022) explore the situation in which the sender has private information before information design.
-Hedlund (2017) studies a Bayesian persuasion model in which the sender has private payoff-relevant information, and then, her choice of an experiment signals her private information.
+Hedlund (2017) studies a Bayesian persuasion model in which the sender has private payoff-relevant information and then her choice of experiment signals her private information.
 Perez-Richet and Skreta (2022) introduce a designer to design an experiment after receiving the sender's state-related information.
-The designer intends to maximize the receiver's welfare while the informed sender can spend cost to falsify the true state.
+The designer aims to maximize the receiver's welfare while the informed sender can incur costs to falsify the true state.

-Our notion of reporting cost is conceptually related to money burning in Austen-Smith and Banks (2000) and lying cost in Kartik et al. (2007) and Kartik (2009).
-They have studied costly communication between a perfectly informed sender and an uninformed receiver without the additional layer of an information design problem.
+Our notion of the reporting cost is conceptually related to money burning in Austen-Smith and Banks (2000) and the lying cost in Kartik et al. (2007) and Kartik (2009).
+These studies examine the costly communication between a perfectly informed sender and an uninformed receiver without the additional layer of an information design problem.

-Our model bridges information design and signaling.
-Compared with the standard signaling game since Spence (1978), we have the information structure, considered as the set of sender types, endogenously chosen by the sender.
+As noted above, our model bridges information design and signaling.
+Compared with the standard signaling game since Spence (1973), in our model, the information structure, considered as the set of sender types, is endogenously chosen by the sender.
 The signaling equilibria in Cho and Kreps (1987) and Cho and Sobel (1990) provide the theoretical foundation for the analysis of our model.
 In and Wright (2018) also consider an extended signaling game, in which a sender chooses her private type, rather than a publicly observable information structure, before a signaling game is played.